briochemc/OceanBasins.jl/ReadMe.md

 </p>

-I made this package for myself so it may come with bugs.
-It mainly contains some functions like, e.g., `ispacific`, to algorithmically determine if a (lat,lon) coordinate lies inan ocean basin or a sea of interest.
+It mainly contains some functions like, e.g., `ispacific`, to algorithmically determine if a (lat,lon) coordinate lies in an ocean basin or a sea of interest.
 I plan to use it to mask regions of interest for global marine biogeochemical modelling (with [AIBECS.jl](https://github.com/briochemc/AIBECS.jl)).

-The image at the top was produced by using the `ispacific`-like functions (and using GMT.jl):
+The image at the top was produced by using `ispacific`-like functions (and using GMT.jl):

 ```julia
 using Libdl